The 1752 Group is a UK-based research and lobby organisation working to end sexual misconduct in higher education.

 The 1752 Group today @1752group

 The 1752 Group draws on expertise from our backgrounds in organisational change, private and public sector consultancy, facilitation, corporate training, grassroots activism, and research.
-Our charter also includes beginning a national conversation leading to action around staff-to-student sexual misconduct and exploitation in higher education.
-Sexual misconduct by academic staff, and the sexual harassment of students by staff members is under-reported and under-researched.
-Higher education institutions in the UK need to be leading the change to support complaints, address cultures of abuse, and implement policies and procedures to eliminate the sexual misconduct of students by academic and professional services staff.
+Our work has contributed to a national conversation that is now leading to action around staff-to-student sexual misconduct in higher education.
+Sexual misconduct by staff is under-reported and under-researched.
+Higher education institutions in the UK need to be leading the change to prevent cultures of abuse, ensure robust, student-centred reporting and investigation procedures, and implement policies and procedures to eliminate the sexual misconduct of academic, professional services, contracted and temporary staff.

 Dr Anna Bull

 Email: email@example.com Twitter: @anna_bull_

 Dr Anna Bull has experience in a variety of roles in the sexual violence sector, including supporting survivors of sexual violence and delivering workshops for young people on sexual consent and healthy relationships.
 She is currently working with the music education sector to improve safeguarding practices.
 Dr Bull is currently a lecturer in sociology at the University of Portsmouth.

 Email: firstname.lastname@example.org Twitter: @DrEOChapman